StatMixedML/gbdt-explained/index.md

 - **Gradients** $g_i$ represent how much and in which direction we need to adjust our current prediction for each observation
 - **Hessians** $h_i$ capture the rate of change of these gradients, providing information about the reliability and stability of our adjustments

-## The Dual Role of Gradients and Hessians
+## How Gradients and Hessians Drive Tree Construction and Leaf Values

 Among others, gradients and Hessians serve two crucial functions in each boosting iteration: they guide the tree construction via split decisions and determine the optimal values assigned to leaf nodes.